Richard Drake Award for Student Writing

 André Kushnir, “Overcoming Climate Crisis Apathy Through Virtual Ethics”

 Abstract: One of the major issues facing contemporary environmental decision making is inconsequentialism—the idea that the sustainable actions of the one (or few) are inefficacious in a culture in which the super-majority acts harmfully towards the environment.
 According to Ronald Sandler, this happens for one of three reasons: 1) there is no political arrangement in place to address these issues; 2) there is a political arrangement, but it is inadequate to address the problem; 3) there is an adequate arrangement but the costs to the individual of contribution are greater than that of not complying.
-This essay gives examples of why all three of these drivers of inconsequentalism accurately describe the socio-ethical conditions in the United States.
-Then, I discuss how we can overcome our atomistic way of thinking about responsibility that results in the driver 3) of inconsequentalism—the one that still remains even if adequate policy is in place—by replacing it with a relational ontology.
-Finally, I argue that it is through practicing virtue ethics that we will best be able to actualise this relational ontology.
-The future we envision through environmental thinking is going to require some fundamental changes in our behaviours; in order to see these changes through to their ends, we will need to have a practice that compliments our principles: this paper attempts to give an idea of what that practice might look like.
+This essay gives examples of why all three of these drivers of inconsequentialism accurately describe the socio-ethical conditions in the United States.
+Then, I discuss how we can overcome our atomistic way of thinking about responsibility that results in the driver 3) of inconsequentialism—the one that still remains even if adequate policy is in place—by replacing it with a relational ontology.
+Finally, I argue that it is through practicing virtue ethics that we will best be able to actualize this relational ontology.
+The future we envision through environmental thinking is going to require some fundamental changes in our behaviors; in order to see these changes through to their ends, we will need to have a practice that compliments our principles: this paper attempts to give an idea of what that practice might look like.

 Undergraduate Winner